mattgonley/YoutubeDowloader/README.md

 ```console
 $ python -m scr
 ```
+Which will launch the GUI for one to use and interact with.

 For use without the GUI:
 ```console
 $ python -m scr [enter link(s) seperated by a space]